 You enter the computer-generated passenger cabin of a virtual airplane to experience the various aspects of flying.
 A head-mounted display, stereo sound, and tactile stimulation are provided.
 You are gradually exposed to a variety of common flying situations such as:

 During every step of the virtual flight, the therapist guides the program and watches your reactions.
-When anxiety levels become too high, the flight experience can move to a less stressful stage or be stopped completely by removing the head display.
+When anxiety levels become too high, the flight experience can move to a less stressful stage or be stopped completely by removing the helmet.

 The Research TOP

 The pioneers of virtual reality therapy are Barbara Rothbaum, a psychologist at Emory University, and Larry Hodges, a computer expert at the Georgia Institute of Technology.
 Rothbaum and Hodges led a research team in the first clinical study of virtual reality therapy for treatment of acrophobia.
-Their results, published in the April 1995 issue of the American Journal of Psychiatry, showed how virtual reality reduced the fear of heights in 10 students over a period of eight weeks.
+Their results showed how virtual reality reduced the fear of heights in 10 students over a period of 8 weeks.

-Since then, researchers are using virtual reality to treat other phobias, including fear of flying.
+Since then, researchers have been using virtual reality to treat other phobias, including fear of flying.
 Rothbaum's latest research shows that 90% of patients who try virtual reality therapy to combat their fear of flying are eventually able to take a real-world flight on their own.

 Rothbaum's group has also developed modules for a virtual thunderstorm, virtual elevator, and virtual footbridges over canyons and balconies for people afraid of heights.
 A public speaking module has also been created for people who are terrified of speaking in front of a group.